xavdid/website/source/posts/2018-02-21-a-few-more-favorites.html.md

 *Else Heart.break()* takes some time to get rolling, but once it does it's a pretty cool experience.
 The story is largely forgettable, but the standout feature is that there's an entire programming language embedded in the game and every object is "hackable".
 While a door's default behavior is to take you to what's on the other side, they can be modified to take you anywhere if you know the memory address.

-The biggest thing holding this back is the lack of a compelling story (it gets neat towards the end, but it takes ages r get there) and the unused potential.
+The biggest thing holding this back is the lack of a compelling story (it gets neat towards the end, but it takes ages to get there) and the unused potential.
 For such a cool idea, the practical uses of the hacking is fairly limited.
 Maybe that's for accessibility sake (non-programmers can still play this), but it limits what this game could have achieved.

 <br />
 Honorable mention: **Recettear, an Item Shop's Tale** for cute writing and an original concept and **Little Big Planet** for some truly stylized levels and a "whoa dude" moment on the [large rotating wheel](https://youtu.be/aNRPH3-h6yQ?t=4m24s).